-TEFL interviews, whether by phone or in person, can last anywhere from 10 minutes to an hour or more.
-Questions can vary considerably, but here are some of the more common types you may be asked.
+TEFL job interviews, whether by phone or in person, can last anywhere from 10 minutes to an hour or more.
+Here are some of the more common types of question you may be asked in an interview with a language school.
 Many of these questions relating to previous teaching may not be relevant if this is your first job, but you could be asked similar questions about the teaching practice from your training course.

 Remember that interviewers often look for concrete examples of skills or behaviours.
 A question such as “Can you control disruptive students” is less likely than “Tell me about a time where you had a disruptive student or class and how you successfully dealt with the situation”.

 - What are your interests outside of work?

 - Do you speak any foreign languages?
 Tell me about your experiences learning a foreign language.

 - What was the most important thing you learned in your training?

 - Why do you think you were awarded an A/B/Pass grade?

 - Have you attended any additional training or seminars recently?